 ABCD = The three house numbers added together

 The structure at the third waypoint was built in 1918.
 Coast Guard members lived within the structure until 1971, when the light was automated.
-The light can be seen for 15 miles out on the lake, and cycles 3 seconds on and 3 seconds off; the fog horn is 2 separate blasts 30 seconds apart.
+The light can be seen for 15 miles out on the lake, and cycles 3 seconds on and 3 seconds off.
+The fog horn is 2 separate blasts 30 seconds apart.
 The original lens from the structure is now on display at the Wisconsin Maritime Museum.
-A catwalk once ran from the structure to the shore, and you can see the remains of the catwalk as you walk toward the third waypoint.
+A catwalk once ran from the structure to the shore.
+You can see the remains of this catwalk as you walk toward the third waypoint.
 The catwalk was once supported by poles that protruded from the concrete.
 Today, the holes for the poles are the only evidence of the catwalk that remains.
 To decipher the coordinates for the cache location, count the number of holes that once supported the catwalk (some are surrounded by a metal plate), and add the number of holes to the number of steps between the pier and the lighthouse.

 N 44 05.6F2